 Brown-banded cockroach: Brown in color, this cockroach gets its name from the pronounced banding across its wings.
 It measures approximately 1/2 inch long.
 The brown-banded cockroach prefers drier environments and will often be found infesting upper cabinets in kitchens and bathrooms.

 American cockroach: The largest of the cockroaches commonly found in New Jersey, measuring approximately two inches long, the American cockroach is reddish-brown, with a light yellow figure-eight pattern on the back of the head.
 More active in the summer months, this cockroach is most commonly found in commercial buildings.
 If found in homes, they are most typically found in basements and backyards.

-We recently serviced a commercial accounts in Saddlebrook , NJ. that had a sewage tank in the basement boiler room with an infestation of american roaches inside the tank.
+We recently serviced a commercial account in Saddlebrook, NJ. that had a sewage tank in the basement boiler room with an infestation of American roaches inside the tank.

 Oriental Cockroach: Also known as “waterbugs” since they are known to crawl out of drains and plumbing, the Oriental cockroach is about an inch long.
 It is all one color and darker than other cockroaches.
 These roaches are known for their unpleasant stench.
 Oriental cockroaches can survive for long periods of time outdoors, even in freezing temperatures.
 When inside of a home, they are commonly found in basements or crawlspaces.